OCA/pos/account_cash_invoice/README.rst

 Usage
 =====

 #.
-Go to *Point of Sale / Dashboard* and create and/or open an existing
-    Session.
+Go to *Settings* and activate the developer mode.
 #.
+Go to *Settings / Users & Companies / Users* and set the flag
+    'Show Full Accounting Features'.
+#.
+Go to *Invoicing / Dashboard* and create and/or open an existing
+    Cash Statement from a Cash Journal.
+#.
 Press the button **Pay Invoice** to pay a Supplier Invoice or a Customer
     Refund.
 You will need to select the expected Journal
 #.
 Select **Collect Payment from Invoice** in to receive a payment of an
     existing Customer Invoice or a Supplier Refund.
+#.
+Press **Validate** on the statement.
+The payment will then be reconciled
+    with the invoice.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot